-In the run-up to the (very intense and controversial) discussion in the UK about the so-called BREXIT, in May 2016, I compiled some informative facts about the European Union from various publicly available sources that should be known as mature EU citizens.
+In the run-up to the (very intense and controversial) discussion in the UK about the so-called BREXIT, I compiled in May 2016 some informative facts about the European Union from various publicly available sources that should be known by educated EU citizens.

-On the occasion of the proposals of the EU Commission of December 6, 2017 for the transformation of the Eurozone, which paves the way for a transfer union (see: https://www.n-tv.de/politik/Bruessel-schlaegt-EU-Waehrungsfonds-vor- article20169971.html ), as well as the demand of the leader of the German Social Democratic Party (SPD), Martin Schulz, at the SPD party congress on 07.12.2017 to transform the European Union into the „United States of Europe“ within the next 8 years until 2025 (see: https: // www.n-tv.de/politik/Schulz-will-United-States-of-Europa-article20172092.html) I have updated the essential data and facts in this article and made the updates in bold.
+On the occasion of the proposals of the EU Commission of December 6, 2017 for the transformation of the Eurozone, which paves the way for a transfer union (see: https://www.n-tv.de/politik/Bruessel-schlaegt-EU-Waehrungsfonds-vor- article20169971.html ), as well as the demand of the leader of the German Social Democratic Party (SPD), Martin Schulz, at the SPD party congress on December 7, 2017 to transform the European Union into the „United States of Europe“ within the next 8 years until 2025 (see: https: // www.n-tv.de/politik/Schulz-will-United-States-of-Europa-article20172092.html) I have updated the essential data and facts in this article and marked the updates in bold letters.

 The European Union (EU) is a confederation of 28 member states (as of 2017).
-Unlike the United States of America (US), which is a federal presidential republic composed of 50 relatively homogeneous states (plus Washington DC), the 28 EU member states have not only largely different languages but differentiate them as well also in terms of their economic strength, culture, mentality of the population, history, or interests in some significant extent.
+Unlike the United States of America (US), which is a federal presidential republic composed of 50 relatively homogeneous states (plus Washington DC), the 28 EU member states have not only largely different languages but differ from each other also in terms of their economic strength, culture, mentality of the population, history, or interests in some significant extent.
 The cultural diversity and the history spanning many centuries make up the special charm of „old Europe“.

 From this and various other sources I have extracted the following points:

-- Securing peace in Europe (however, it is an open question, whether the EU can actually claim to be a „peace project“ or whether it deserves the merit of no more wars between the member states since the founding of the EEC / EU – NATO probably plays the more important role in this regard even though it does not include Austria, Sweden and Finland)
+- Securing peace in Europe (however, it is an open question, whether the EU can actually claim to be a „peace project“ and deserves the merit of no more wars between the member states since the founding of the EEC/EU – NATO probably plays the more important role in this regard even though it does not include Austria, Sweden and Finland)